genome-spy/genome-spy/docs/getting-started.md

 ### HTML template

 The templates below load GenomeSpy from a content delivery network.
-Because the specification schema and the JavaScript API are not yet 100% stable it is recommended to use a specific release.
+Because the specification schema and the JavaScript API are not yet 100% stable, it is recommended to use a specific release.

 #### Load the spec from a file